ericwq/nvide/README.md

 ### Intstall terminal emulator

 Install one or all of the terminal emulators.
+Please note the item2 mouse support is not as good as kitty and alacritty.

 ```sh
 brew install --cask alacritty